Overview of the of the main changes since the previous report update

 Detention of asylum seekers

 • Relevant case law: In January 2023, the European Court on Human Rights (ECtHR) published its ruling on the case Daraibou v.
-Croatia,[12] application no. 84523/17.
+Croatia[12].
 The case concerned a Moroccan applicant, Daraibou, who was detained in a border police station together with three other migrants.
 In March 2015, the border police found the applicant and three other persons, in a truck with Croatian license plates.
 It was established that the migrants had entered Croatia clandestinely, avoiding border control.
 They were taken to the nearest police station in Bajakovo.
 While waiting readmission to Serbia, they were placed in the premises for the detention of irregular migrants in the border police station.
 One of them allegedly set fire to the facility, which caused death of three migrants and serious injuries to the applicant.
 The ECtHR found a violation of the material and procedural aspect of Art.
 2. of ECHR due to the fact that the domestic authorities did not take sufficient measures to protect the life and limb of the applicant, and due to the failure to conduct a sufficiently detailed and effective investigation following the event, according to the Conventional standards.
-At present, the judgment is not final.
+The judgment became final on April 14, 2023.
+In October 2023, the Republic of Croatia submitted an Action Plan for the implementation of the judgment to the Committee of Ministers of the Council of Europe.[13]

 Content of international protection

-• Inclusion: A new Integration Action Plan was not adopted in 2022, even if the previous Integration Action Plan had expired at the end of 2019.
-Although the integration policy is still being developed to a large extent at the national level, progress can be observed at the local level as well.
-In January 2022, the Assembly of the City of Zagreb adopted the Action Plan of the City of Zagreb for the integration of applicants for international protection and persons granted international protection for the year 2022,[13] making the City of Zagreb the first unit of local and regional self-governments in the RoC which adopted such a strategic document.[14]
+• Inclusion: No new Integration Action Plan was adopted in 2023, even the previous Integration Action Plan expired at the end of 2019.
+At the local level, in May 2023, the City Assembly of the City of Zagreb adopted the new Action Plan of the City of Zagreb for the implementation of the Charter of Integrating Cities for 2023 and 2024.[14]
+The general objective of the Action Plan is to encourage and implement the integration of applicants for international protection, persons granted international or temporary protection, and foreign workers residing in the City of Zagreb, into society, and to contribute to the development of the entire migration policy in the Republic of Croatia.

 Other relevant developments